 Many of Killarney’s bars at the weekend have live music so you’ll more than likely choose your pub according to the musical genre being played.

 For a Manhattan vibe and great cocktails check out The Kube on East Avenue and The Lane Café Bar at The Ross.
 For a sing-song, a great pint and a great coffee check out O’Donoghue’s Public House on College Square.
 Its convivial atmosphere of locals and tourists is worth a visit.

 Given its size, JM Reidy’s on Main Street may have several musical acts performing.
 It also has a beer garden, one of the few pubs in Killarney town centre that does.

 Some of my favourite evening restaurants include Vendricks on Fair Hill, The Porterhouse on Plunkett Street, The Laurels on Main Street and a number of High Street venues such as Bricín and Gaby’s Seafood Restaurant.

 Cultural night-time activities include the cinema on East Avenue and concerts at St. Mary’s Church of Ireland.
-Dóchas Drama Group hold their shows at Killarney Avenue Hotel and are always worth attending…but that’s a slightly biased view as you will see from my home page!
+Dóchas Drama Group hold their shows at Killarney Avenue Hotel and are always worth attending.

 A few years ago I was seated beside a well-known economist on an international flight.
 He asked me what the secret to Killarney’s success was.
 For me, that success revolves around three components: spectacular scenery which is easily accessed, a bountiful amount of things to do, plus a vibrant and hard-working local community which not only strives to make Killarney a pleasant place to visit but an extraordinary place to live.